jdochert/nasa/SRE/infrastructure-applications/infrastructure/README.md

 Useful commands:

-There are various ways to run these commands on the GCP environment.
-For testing I used... <br>
-"gcloud container clusters get-credentials --zone us-central1 space-cluster-pacman" <br>

 Once you can access the environment the typical terraform workflow follows... <br>
 terraform init <br>
 terraform apply <br>